lynnaloo/CutiesInBoston/README.md

 The tweet task is in the Rakefile, which invokes the rest of `cuties.rb`.

-### How to Tweet Periodically Using a Cron Job

-Install the application on a server or a computer that will be powered on continuously.

-    cd <install_path>
-    git clone git@github.com:codeforboston/CutiesInHamptonRoads.git
-    cd CutiesInHamptonRoads
-    bundle install
-    crontab -e  # opens an editor to add a line to your scheduled cron jobs

-Add the following to your crontab

-    00 08,16 * * * cd <install_path>/CutiesInNorfolk && /usr/local/bin/rake tweet

-This tweets at 8:00am and 4:00pm (0800 hours and 1600 hours) every day.
-You can learn how to configure the crontab to your preference [here](https://help.ubuntu.com/community/CronHowto).

 #### Alternatives

-CutiesInNorfolk uses Heroku and the Heroku Scheduler plugin to tweet at regular intervals.
+CutiesInNorfolk and CutiesInPtown uses Heroku and the Heroku Scheduler plugin to tweet hourly.

 You can use this Github repository for several Twitter account as long as you set the environment variables on the Heroku instances.